 • it opens full screen without the browser bar

-• it feels more like a real app
+• it feels more like a native app

 • it’s easy to remove again if you’re just testing

-It also works as a good scam filter: if you see a random “Candy AI” app in a store, it isn’t necessarily the service people mean when they say “Candy.ai.”
+It’s also a good scam filter: if you spot a random “Candy AI” app in a store, it’s not necessarily the service people mean when they say “Candy.ai.”

 Candy AI lets you create a personal AI girlfriend by choosing both category and visual style between realistic and anime-inspired designs.

 Candy AI typically offers limited free access, then a subscription — often with a lower effective monthly price if you pay annually.
-Several independent price overviews mention tiers around $12.99/month or a lower effective monthly rate with annual billing, but prices and promotions change, so the most important thing is to check the checkout on the site itself before you commit.
+Several independent price rundowns mention tiers around about $12.99/month or a lower effective monthly rate with annual billing, but prices and promos change, so the most important thing is to check the checkout on the site before you commit.

-Use it smartly: boundaries, privacy, and “real life”
+Use it wisely: boundaries, privacy, and “real life”

-Candy AI view with the AI character Elodie in a live action chat, showing level, XP status, interactive actions, and a locked section with extra features for subscribers.
+Candy AI view with the AI character Elodie in a live action chat showing level, XP, interactive actions, and a locked section with extra features for subscribed users.

-Candy AI blends live action-style chat with game-like elements such as levels, XP, and actions, making it feel more interactive than a standard chatbot.
+Candy AI mixes live action chat with game-like elements such as levels, XP, and actions, making it feel more interactive than a basic chatbot.

-Candy AI is entertainment and conversation — and it can feel surprisingly present when it gets it right.
+Candy AI is entertainment and conversation — and it can feel surprisingly present when it clicks.
 But it can also become a time sink, precisely because it’s frictionless to open the chat again and again.

 Our rule of thumb after testing:

-• use it as a “digital safe space” — not a replacement for real relationships
+• use it as a digital safe space — not a replacement for relationships

-• avoid sharing personal details you wouldn’t give a stranger
+• avoid sharing personal details you wouldn’t tell a stranger

-• set a time limit if you feel yourself lingering too long
+• set a time limit if you notice you’re lingering too long

 Top 5 tips for Candy AI